AloneBoy85/my-daily-commits/README.md

 Day 22 - this is day 25,I feel bad today
 Day 23 - I feel bad today
 Day 24 - Everything went strangely today.
 But the winner is the one who survives in bad conditions, Right?
+Day 25 - This is the 25th day
 ی